How To Build a World-Class Free Trial Landing Page

 • Or SSO with Google for work.

-4. Smartlook's Free Trial
+4. Smartlook's 30-Day Free Trial

 Smartlook's Free Trial Registration

-Several elements enhance Smartlook’s free trial landing page:
+Elements enhancing Smartlook’s free trial landing page:

-5. Wistia's Free Trial
+5. Wistia's 14-Day Free Trial

 The page elements are simple.
-You can either sign in with Google or Microsoft, or create a free account using your name, work email, job title, and set an eight-character or more password.
+You can either sign in with Google or Microsoft or create a free account using your name, work email, job title, and set an eight-character or more password.

 But here is where the landing page gets exciting and differs from other examples in our list.

-6. Notion’s Free Trail
+6. Notion’s Discreet Free Trial Offer

-Notion has designed a minimalist free landing page.
 The only three elements on the page are:

 • Sign in (email and password/SSO)